SlideRuleEarth/sliderule/docs/rtd/source/user_guide/SlideRule.rst

                {"lon": -108.3605610678553, "lat": 39.25086131372244},
                {"lon": -108.3435200747503, "lat": 38.89102961045247} ]

-In order to facilitate other formats, the ``sliderule.toregion`` function can be used to convert polygons from the GeoJSON and Shapefile formats to the format accepted by `SlideRule`.
+In order to facilitate other formats, the ``sliderule.toregion`` function can be used to convert polygons from the GeoJSON and Shapefile formats into this format accepted by `SlideRule`.

 There is no limit to the number of points in the polygon, but note that as the number of points grow, the amount of time it takes to perform the subsetting process also grows.
 For that reason, it is recommended that if your polygon has more than a few hundred points, it is best to enable the rasterization option described in the GeoJSON section below.